ImStian/ImStian/README.md

 </div>

- ### 🔭  I’m currently working on my bachelor thesis about [BlueBoat USV](https://bluerobotics.com/store/boat/blueboat/blueboat/)
+ ### 🔭  I’m currently working on my bachelor thesis about [BlueBoat USV](https://bluerobotics.com/store/boat/blueboat/blueboat/).

- ### 🌱  I’m currently learning everything about cybernetics
+ ### 🌱  I’m currently learning a little bit of everything.

- ### ❓  Ask me about anything related to anything I'm working on
+ ### ❓  Ask me about what I'm working on!

  ### ⚡  Fun fact: The moon has moonquakes.